-If you contract with a public adjuster, then they will get a set percentage of compensation for the damages and you will be responsible for the difference.
+If you contract with a public adjuster, then they will get a set percentage of compensation for the damages, and you will be responsible for the difference.

 Once you have figured out how you want to manage your compensation money, you or your adjuster will be tasked with choosing a restoration company to do the work.
-There will be many bidders, but be aware that you are NOT required to accept the lowest bid.
+There will be many bidders, but be aware that you are not required to accept the lowest bid.
 Find out how each company plans to do your job and go with the company that is offering the best value.
 Also, make sure repair rates correspond to prevailing standards in your area before selling your project.

 Sometimes insurance companies make the insurance claims process more challenging than it needs to be.
-They benefit from a tedious claims process because they don’t have to payout as often.
+They benefit from a tedious claim process because they don’t have to payout as often.
 One of the ways they delay the claims process is by not clearly specifying the information they need.
 Many people don’t know this, but insurance companies nearly always require a picture of the front of the house.
 They use this to asses the damage and confirm that the residence in question is yours.
 Make sure to include your address number and your mailbox.

 In our 20 years of dealing with insurance companies in the San Jose, California area and around the country, this is one of the most common reasons we see insurance companies deny our clients.
 It is a nominal issue, but it can be the difference between getting your damage covered or not.